-- 59. These changes were not necessary to resolve malapportionment under the previous plan, as the populations could have been rebalanced by shifting a single voting precinct from Precinct 2 to Precinct 3. - 60.
-The County's redistricting webpage did not specify the time and date of the public hearing on the maps. - 61.
-On November 9, 2021, the Commissioners Court provided only the statutorily required 72 hours of notice and published an agenda for a special meeting on November 12, 2021 that included the item "Consideration of an order establishing new commissioners precinct boundaries." - 62.
-In previous years of redistricting, the Commissioners Court held multiple public meetings that began at 6:00 p.m. or later. - 63.
-On Friday, November 12, 2021, the day before the candidate filing period opened, the Court held a public meeting at 1:30 p.m. in the small North County Annex building in League City, not the larger Galveston County Courthouse in the county seat in the City of Galveston. - 64.
+- 65. These changes were not necessary to resolve malapportionment under the previous plan, as the populations could have been rebalanced by shifting a single voting precinct from Precinct 2 to Precinct 3.
+Furthermore, the Latino and Black CVAP would remain a majority in such a revised Precinct 3 even after shifting this single voting precinct from Precinct 2 to Precinct 3 to balance total populations between precincts. - 66.
+The County's redistricting webpage did not specify the time and date of the public hearing on the maps. - 67.
+On November 9, 2021, the Commissioners Court provided only the statutorily required 72 hours of notice and published an agenda for a special meeting on November 12, 2021 that included the item "Consideration of an order establishing new commissioners precinct boundaries." - 68.
+In previous years of redistricting, the Commissioners Court held multiple public meetings that began at 6:00 p.m. or later. - 69.
+On Friday, November 12, 2021, the day before the candidate filing period opened, the Court held a public meeting at 1:30 p.m. in the small North County Annex building in League City, not the larger Galveston County Courthouse in the county seat in the City of Galveston. - 70.
 The regular Galveston County Courthouse meeting room can seat approximately 250 people, with the option to add more seats or accommodate standing room, and the parking garage can fit approximately 400-500 vehicles.
-The Galveston County Courthouse also has a built-in sound system with a microphone for each individual Commissioner, unlike the North County Annex building. - 65.
-The Galveston County Courthouse location was available for use, and no reason was provided to the public as to why the annex building was used in lieu of the regular meeting place.
+The Galveston County Courthouse also has a built-in sound system with a microphone for each individual Commissioner, unlike the North County Annex building.

-${}^2\ Agenda\ meeting\ minutes\ found\ on\ Galveston\ Commissioners\ Court\ website: \\ \underline{http://agenda.galvestoncountytx.gov/sirepub/cache/2/ddr5ugawoh5un03jp0agnr5l/264104122022102128294.htm}.$
+$^{{}^2\} Agenda\ meeting\ minutes\ found\ on\ Galveston\ Commissioners\ Court\ website: \\ \underline{http://agenda.galvestoncountytx.gov/sirepub/cache/2/ddr5ugawoh5un03jp0agnr51/264104122022102128294.htm}.$